 In-Country Project Leads: Kenya Medical Research Institute and the Centers for Disease Control and Prevention

 Additionally, social science methodologies and health and market analyses will provide evidence for the acceptability and scalability of implementation.
-To ensure the SR product is adopted as a complementary vector control tool, findings will be disseminated to the scientific community, end users, and project stakeholders.
+To ensure the spatial repellent is adopted as a complementary vector control tool, findings will be disseminated to the scientific community, end users, and project stakeholders.